Free Movement of Persons in the EU: A Loved and Feared Reality

 - Identify the current challenges to the fundamental EU right of free movement, and

-- Explore viable strategies and actions for restoring the trust in, and the recognition of, this most notable achievement of the European project for citizens
+- Explore viable strategies and actions for restoring trust in, and recognition of, this most notable achievement of the European project for citizens

-The conference will feature keynote addresses by European Parliament President, Antonio Tajani (tbc), and MEP Jean Lambert (Greens/EFA), and will host two panels of representives from the EU institutions and civil society.
+The conference will feature keynote addresses by MEPs Jill Evans (Greens/EFA) and Jean Lambert (Greens/EFA), and will host two panels of representatives from the EU institutions and civil society.